ManonSgro/World_Imaker/README.md

 ```
 - CMake

-On Linux, make sure CMake is installed for building the project.
+Make sure CMake is installed for building the project.
 If not, install it :
 ```
 apt-get install cmake
 ```
-On Windows, CMake can be installed downloading the <a href="https://cmake.org/download/">binary file</a> and running it.

 More information about CMake installing and running for different platforms on <a href="https://cmake.org">CMake official website</a>.

-### Installation
+### Installation (Linux)

-- On Linux (command lines):
 1. Clone the repository
 ```sh
 git clone https://github.com/ManonSgro/World_Imaker.git